European Heritage Volunteers

 The work will be carried out in the presence of relevant experts from the Federal Monuments Office and Burghauptmannschaft Österreich, who will ensure that high quality standards are maintained.
 Accompanying lectures on theoretical principles round off the training programme in terms of content.

 2020_Stone figures - symbol "Ascent to Olympus" - in Belvedere Palace

-The stone sculptures in front of the Belvedere were the first project in Austria to be renovated by the European Heritage Volunteers.
+The stone sculptures in front of Belvedere Palace were the first project in Austria to be renovated by European Heritage Volunteers.
 They are located in the Belvedere Garden.
-Their former glory was restored as part of an international training course of the "European Heritage Volunteers" in cooperation with the Burghauptmannschaft Österreich and the Bundesdenkmalamt.
-Together with the Belvedere, the stone figures are part of the UNESCO World Heritage Site.
+Their former glory was restored as part of an international training course of "European Heritage Volunteers" in cooperation with Burghauptmannschaft Österreich and Bundesdenkmalamt.
+Together with the Belvedere, the stone figures are part of UNESCO World Heritage Site.

 The focus of the course was on stone conservation and restoration techniques.
 The focus was not only on cleaning, but also on filling cracks, reinforcing, attaching missing parts and painting.

 For the project, volunteers from various European countries worked on the restoration under the guidance of renowned restorers.